quasar098/ctf-writeups/amateursctf-2023/trick-question/README.md

 now we have something to work with

-can't exactly remember what i did here, but i think i was able to turn the bytes string into a bytecode dump of some sort
+can't exactly remember what i did here, but i think i was able to turn the function into a bytecode dump of some sort

 ```py
 Name:              check